SwiftRex/LoggerMiddleware/README.md

 ```

 ### Log a single middleware, but including actions and state changes for the whole app
-(same as adding LoggerMiddleware in the chain as seen in the first option)
+(same as adding LoggerMiddleware.default() in the chain as seen in the first option)
 ```swift
 MyOtherMiddleware().lift(...).logger()
 ```